All news

 The signal nobody talks about

 Sarenica records cumulative mouse distance and average speed per minute.
-They both move with task type more than strain.
-A design block has very different mouse metrics from a reading block, even on the same day.
+Both move with task type more than strain.
+A design block has wildly different mouse metrics from a reading block, even on the same day.

-Where they get useful is comparing comparable blocks against each other.
-If your morning design sessions usually average 700 px/sec and your afternoon design sessions average 480 px/sec, that is a real signal — same task, different cadence.
+Where they get useful is comparing comparable blocks.
+If your morning design sessions average 700 px/sec and your afternoon design sessions average 480 px/sec, that is a real signal.
+Same task, different cadence.
+Something happened between morning and afternoon.

-The mouse signal that earns its keep is idle minutes — stretches longer than about 30 seconds with no movement at all.
-They are not the same as breaks (you may be reading or thinking), but they accumulate in a pattern that tracks closely with session length.
+The mouse signal that earns its place is idle minutes — stretches longer than about 30 seconds with no movement at all.
+Not the same as breaks (you might be reading, or thinking), but they accumulate in a pattern that tracks tightly with session length.

 Short sessions accumulate almost no idle time.
-Long sessions accumulate a lot, and the rate accelerates in the last third.
-That shape is a useful confirmation of what fatigue and focus signals already suggest.
+Long sessions accumulate a lot — and the rate accelerates in the last third.
+That accelerating shape is exactly what fatigue signals from the camera and keyboard show in parallel.
+When three independent sources agree, the report has earned the right to be confident.

 Mouse idle minutes by session length